naev/naev/dat/naevpedia/lore/factions/proteron.md

 House Proteron worlds were governed by a totalitarian regime that required its citizens to follow their dictated daily routines, severely punishing transgressions under a zero-tolerance policy.
 A Proteron citizen was never their own person.
-They were an asset of the government, their life's labor neatly represented in a bookkeeping column somewhere.
+They were an asset of the government, their life's labour neatly represented in a bookkeeping column somewhere.
 Even the details of their private life were managed and tallied by the authorities.
 Despite the lack of freedom and privacy, Proteron citizens were not slaves.
 The government kept them in top shape, providing an adequate supply of health care, relaxation, and entertainment, making sure all predispositions and tastes were catered for.